alecj1240/go-links/README.md

 This is a personal Chrome extension for managing and using custom Go Links.
 Go Links are short, memorable URLs that redirect to longer, often-used web addresses.
 They're commonly used in tech companies to make navigation easier and quicker.

-For example, instead of typing out "https://calendar.google.com" every time you want to check your schedule, you can simply type "go/calendar" in your browser's address bar, and the extension will take you straight there!
+For example, instead of typing out "https://calendar.google.com" every time you want to check your schedule, you can simply type `go/calendar` in your browser's address bar, and the extension will take you straight there!

-## Features

-- **Quick Access to Favorite Links**: Instead of remembering long URLs, use simple keywords to access your favorite websites.
-- **Customizable**: Add your own Go Links by editing the `goLinks` object in the code.
-- **Free and Private**: Unlike some services that charge for Go Links, this extension is completely free and private to you.

 ### Example Go Links